nomachinez/pidisplay/README.md

 PiDisplay is an application (written in python) that gives you a slideshow of neat things you may want to display on a small screen that sits on your desk or hung on a wall.

 ---
+# Features
+- All the modules listed above!
+- Double-tap/click on the screen to manually move to the next module
+- Newsfeed - tap/click on an article to send the link to a Slack channel
+- Conways Game of Life - tap/click on the screen to reset the world
+- Picture Viewer - tap/click on the screen to move to manually move to the next picture

 # Screenshots
 On the top and bottom of each of these screenshots you can see the ticker and the clok.